mirunaish/cat-chat/README.md

 The port used is 25565.

-### Streaming audio over a network
-The audio data is read from the `AudioRecord` as an array of bytes.
-It is then compressed, and the compressed size in bytes is written to the network stream.
-The compressed data, also an array of bytes, is then written to the stream.

-The other device reads an integer from the stream, and expects a packet of that number of bytes.
-It then reads the packet, uncompresses it to its original size (`Globals.packetSizeInBytes`), and writes the resulting array of bytes to the `AudioTrack`'s buffer.

 ### Finding device IP address
 `IpFinderThread` makes a request to [a web server](https://myip.dnsomatic.com/) that responds with the IP address the request came from.

 ### BetterSocket
 Wraps the `Socket` and its I/O streams, and provides reading and writing methods.
 This class exists for two reasons:
-* The input and output streams are both used in two separate places in the code.
+* The input and output streams are both used in multiple separate places in the code.
 However, once they are opened and then closed (at the end of the scope they are opened in), they cannot be reopened.
 Therefore, it is necessary to store the Input and Output streams and reuse them.
-* Stream wrapper classes such as `Scanner` and `OutputStreamWriter` do not provide support for both arrays of bytes and integers.
+* Other stream wrapper classes such as `Scanner` and `OutputStreamWriter` do not provide support for both arrays of bytes and integers.

 ### Error handling and recovery
-If errors happen during the call (connection reset, other person hung up, microphone could not be accessed, etc.) the call is ended and the status box informs the user of the reason.
+If errors happen during the call (connection lost, other person hung up, microphone could not be accessed, etc.) the call is ended and the reason written to the status box.

 ### Bugs / issues
-* Behavior if a connection is made while the server device is in a call is undefined.
-The server thread cannot be stopped due to a port conflict on restarting
-* IP server does not always correctly return the IP address.
-Three attempts are made to increase the likelihood of success, but it might still occasionally fail
+* The IP server does not always correctly return the IP address.
+Three attempts are made to increase the likelihood of success, but it still occasionally fails.
-* Connecting to the IP address displayed on the screen always causes a timeout error.
-I believe this is a public IP address, and connections only work when using local IP address.
-* Connecting devices via Wifi is not very reliable.
-Regardless of which IP was used, all the tests I made over Wifi either threw an "Address unreachable" error or timed out.
-I was only able to successfully make a connection using the local IP address between two physical phones with one of them connected to the others' mobile hotspot.
+* The public IP address displayed on the screen cannot be used to connect.
+Additionally, devices cannot be connected over Wifi, regardless of which IP address is used.
+These connection attempts either throw an "Address unreachable" error or time out.
+I was only able to successfully make a connection using the local IP address between two (non-emulator) devices with one of them connected to the others' mobile hotspot.
 * Factors such as internet speed can cause significant delays between recording on one device and playing on the other.

-* console warns about a critical lock held for a long time in OutCommThread, but only on one device
-* After a call is ended, a new call fails to connect.
 * ConnectActivity layout breaks when the keyboard is opened

 ## Resources / dependencies